One-dimensional approximation of measures in Wasserstein distances: Localized variational problem

 As $\gamma_{\mathcal{S}}$ is an optimal transportation plan between $\rho_{\mathcal{S}}$ and $\nu_{\mathcal{S}}$, from \cite[Theorem 5.27]{santambrogio2015optimal} one can define a constant speed geodesic between such measures as

 Hence for any variation $\nu'$, admissible in the sense of the previous problem, and for any $t \in [0,1]$, it holds that

 Where the equality comes from general properties of constant speed geodesics in metric spaces, while the inequalities come from the minimality of $\nu_{\mathcal{S}}$ and the triangle inequality, respectively.
-We conclude that in fact, the measures $\nu_{\mathcal{S}}$ minimize the Wasserstein distance to the family of geodesic interpolations $\sigma_{\mathcal{S},t}$. \end{proof}
+We conclude that in fact, the measure $\nu_{\mathcal{S}}$ also minimizes the Wasserstein distance to any measure $\sigma_{\mathcal{S},t}$ along the geodesic. \end{proof}